jdurago/Bosch-Production-Line-Performance/README.md

 ### Hardware
 I recommend using at a minimum r3.xlarge aws ec2 instance to process and model all the data.I used a r3.8xlarge instance during development and hyperparameter tuning steps for increased processing times.

+### Run
+In a terminal or command window, navigate to the top-level project directory (that contains this README) and run one of the following commands:

+    python XGBoost.py